 Refrigerating time: 2-3 hours

-♥ 2 tbsp of ginger chopped in very small cubes
+- 2 tsp of ginger chopped into very small cubes

 Chocolate is sweet and warm in nature.
 Chocolate promotes energy and spirit, but also as it is very sweet it produces a lot of damp-heat in the body.
 If eaten too much, chocolate can cause overproduction of phlegm in the body.
 You can balance by reducing the sugar and add drying spices like cardamom.

-We usually serve this chocolate during our Temple nights, a special time of each course, when we apply all that we have learned with our minds through our heart, without words and books, just with our presence and loving touch in the candle light and the sounds of soft healing music.
-The best company for this delight is a masala chai, a drink made from rice milk, raw honey, ginger and spices…!
+We usually serve this chocolate during our Temple nights, a special time of each course, when we apply all that we have learned with our minds through our hearts, without words and books, just with our presence and loving touch in the candlelight and the sounds of soft healing music.
+The best company for this delight is a masala chai, a drink made from rice milk, raw honey, ginger and spices…